DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-4. If you go to the properties of the newly created user, you will see that they are not apart of any directories.
-You will have to assign the directories you want them to be apart of one by one.
+4. When you view the properties of the newly created user, you will notice that they are not part of any directories.
+You will need to assign them to the desired directories individually.
    <br>
    <br>